Rainman Technology Pty Ltd

 Secondly, the panel switch triggers a relay for the main pressure supply unit (PSU) power.
 For an AC watermaker, this will be a compatibility box.

-If the control panel is to be retrofitted to an existing Rainman Naked configuration, a compatibility kit will also be required.
-The compatibility kit is similar to that as described above for the cased systems, but there is no need for the high pressure hose.
+If the control panel is to be retrofitted to an existing Rainman Modular configuration, a compatibility kit will also be required.
+The compatibility kit is similar to that as described above for the cased portable systems, but there is no need for the high pressure hose.

 Installation Overview